 The Dual Immersion Early Childhood Education Endorsement program is open to students currently enrolled in Georgia State’s undergraduate or graduate Foreign Language Education program or current educators who hold a Level 4 or higher induction or professional Foreign Language Education Certificate from the state of Georgia.
-This endorsement qualifies successful candidates to teach in a K-5 Dual Immersion program.
+This endorsement qualifies successful candidates to teach in a Kindergarten through fifth-grade Dual Immersion program.
 The endorsement consists of four courses, which specifically focus on Dual Language Education, and a field-based practicum in a Dual Immersion classroom:

 ECE 4430/7730 Perspectives on Child Development for culturally and Linguistically Diverse Students